j-ntw/battleshiprep/README.md

 Each time the board changes state or the CPU makes a check, the Realtime Database is referenced.
 Database Read/Writes:

-Player identity: maybe use a random identity generator at the start of the game to differentiate players?
 Ship positions for individual ships shot_list hit_list